Mihde9/Webdev-Challenge/README.md

-This project is for multiple forms challenge
+This project is for html